Labour movement: Origins in the United Kingdom

-The labour movement has its origins in Europe during the Industrial Revolution of the late 18th and early 19th centuries, when agricultural and cottage industry jobs disappeared and were replaced as mechanization and industrialization moved employment to more industrial areas like factory towns causing an influx of low-skilled labour and a concomitant decline in real wages and living standards for workers in urban areas.
-Prior to the industrial revolution, economies in Europe were dominated by the guild system which had originated in the Middle Ages.
-The guilds were expected to protect the interests of the owners, labourers, and consumers through regulation of wages, prices, and standard business practices.
-However, as the increasingly unequal and oligarchic guild system deteriorated in the 16th and 17th centuries, spontaneous formations of journeymen within the guilds would occasionally act together to demand better wage rates and conditions, and these ad hoc groupings can be considered the forerunners of the modern labour movement.
-These formations were succeeded by trade unions forming in the United Kingdom in the 18th century.
-Nevertheless, without the continuous technological and international trade pressures during the Industrial Revolution, these trade unions remained sporadic and localised only to certain regions and professions, and there was not yet enough impetus for the formation of a widespread and comprehensive labour movement.
+The labour movement has its origins in Europe during the Industrial Revolution of the late 18th and early 19th centuries, when agricultural and cottage industry jobs were replaced as mechanization and industrialization moved employment to more industrial areas like factory towns, causing an influx of low-skilled labour and decline in living standards for workers in urban areas.
+Prior to the industrial revolution, economies in Europe were dominated by the guild system, each of which were expected to protect the interests of its owners, labourers, and consumers through the regulation of standard business practices.

+However, as the increasingly oligarchic guild system deteriorated in the 16th and 17th centuries, spontaneous formations of journeymen within the guilds would occasionally united to demand better wages and conditions, and these ad hoc groupings can be considered the forerunners of the modern labour movement.
+Nevertheless, without the continuous technological and international trade pressures during the Industrial Revolution, these trade unions remained sporadic and localised only to certain regions and professions—including trade unions formed in the United Kingdom during the 18th century—as there was not yet enough impetus for the formation of a widespread labour movement.
 Therefore, the labour movement is usually marked as beginning concurrently with the Industrial Revolution in the United Kingdom, roughly around 1760–1830.